Pylons/stateof/talk.rst

 - Pyramid != Zope.
 Uses ``zope.interface`` as a library, but it is not an application-developer visible feature.

-- Steals some concepts from Zope though (traversal, declarative authorization).
+- Steals many concepts from Zope though (traversal, declarative authorization, Martian-style decorator scanning).

 Not Pylons
 ----------